IkehAkinyemi/FileManager/README.md

 ## FileManager.js File

 With the concept of **OOP** programming, visualize the idea of creating, arranging, updating and deleting folders and files.
-The management of the resources within the project lies with the `class Filemanager` program, with following descriptive methods:
+The management of the resources within the project lies within the `class Filemanager` program, with following descriptive methods:

 1. **`createFolder`**
 1. **`deleteFolder`**